Multilevel Hierarchical Decomposition of Finite Element White Noise with Application to Multilevel Markov Chain Monte Carlo: Implementation of the Hierarchical Sampler

 \section{Implementation of the Hierarchical Sampler}

-Here we present the finite element approach by which the hierarchical decomposition of white noise is formed, and the corresponding Gaussian random field realization $u_k$ is calculated.
-Recall from Lemma \ref{lem:wn} that we may sample (single-level) finite element white noise on level $k$ via $\bW_k \bzeta_k$ with $\bzeta_k = ( \zetacoeff_i)^n_{i=1} \sim \N(0,\;\bW^{-1}_k)$.

-While we can use the decomposition in (\ref{eq:2levelWN_k}) for our hierarchical implementation, we instead rearrange this representation to accomplish two additional goals: first, that on each level we sample from a $\N(0,I)$ distribution, and second, that we utilize the interpolation and restriction operators $P_k$ and $\bPi_k$.
+Recall from Lemma \ref{lem:wn} that we may sample (single-level) finite element white noise on level $k$ via $b_k = \bW_k \bzeta_k$ with $\bzeta_k = ( \zetacoeff_i)^n_{i=1} \sim \N(0,\;\bW^{-1}_k)$.
+While we can use the decomposition in (\ref{eq:2levelWN_k}) for our hierarchical implementation, we instead alter this representation to accomplish two additional goals: first, that on each level we sample from a $\N(0,I)$ distribution, and second, that we utilize the interpolation and restriction operators $P_k$ and $\bPi_k=W_{k+1}^{-1} P_k^TW_k$.

-To obtain a realization of white noise in the righthand side of (\ref{eq:spde_weak}), we require the product with $\bW_k$ to obtain $\bW_k \bzeta_k$.
-Applying this to the hierarchical representation of (\ref{eq:2levelWN_k}) results in:
+By multiplying \eqref{eq:2levelWN_k} by $\bW_k$, and after simple algebraic manipulation, we obtain the following hierarchical representation of the right hand side of (\ref{eq:spde_weak}):